-This month I wanted to dive a little deeper into some of the aspects of not only my Charlotte Mason-Inspired Kindergarten, but also the idea of the kindergarten year as a whole.
+This month I wanted to dive a little deeper into some of the aspects of not only my Charlotte Mason-Inspired Kindergarten but also the idea of the kindergarten year as a whole.
 What is the purpose of a kindergarten year, especially if you’re coming from a Charlotte Mason background?
 I won’t be discussing arguments that Charlotte Mason did not approve of any kind of kindergarten (which is not true) as I think Leah Martin has already done a wonderful job covering that.
 Today I’ll mainly be talking about why we decided to start our kindergarten year later than when my son’s peers were entering kindergarten and why we chose to make it a very simple format as well.

 Starting Kindergarten Later

 I was not lax in the “structured” day department when my oldest child was born.
 I remember very clearly, just after his first birthday, finding a toddler “curriculum” that I felt would be a good addition to our days.
-This was mainly due to the fact that I was a new mom and had no idea what to actually do with a child every day.
+This was mainly because I was a new mom and had no idea what to actually do with a child every day.
 I also use the word curriculum here lightly as it was essentially a few suggestions for nursery rhymes, songs, Bible verses, classical music, games, and board books to sing/read/do with my barely-toddler-aged son each day.
 I remember printing the nursery rhyme out each week and taping it to the bathroom mirror above his changing pad so I could recite them to him every time he had a wet diaper.
 I still have very fond memories of those little “lesson plans.”

 When he was a little older, I started diving into the Montessori Method and printed out Montessori activities for him to do during the day….like matching things or grouping colors.
 It was never anything strenuous and we didn’t sit and do the activities for long periods of time.
 I also purchased a few child-sized household items like pitchers and bowls so he could practice pouring and sorting.
 If you know anything about early childhood development using the Montessori Method, you’ll also know that we ended up with a LOT of trays and baskets.